 Division Level:

-The evaluation of project proposal starts upon receipt of proposal by the Technical Division namely, Emerging Technology Development Division (ETDD), Industrial Technology Development Division (ITDD) and Energy, Utilities and System Technology Development Division (EUSTDD) from the Policy Coordination and Monitoring Division (PCMD) thru the e-Proposal system.
+The evaluation of project proposal starts upon receipt of proposal by the Technical Division namely, Emerging Technology Development Division (ETDD), Industrial Technology Development Division (ITDD) and Energy, Utilities and System Technology Development Division (EUSTDD) from the Policy Coordination and Monitoring Division (PCMD) thru the PMIS.

-The proposal shall be tagged to the division related to its branch of discipline and the Division Chief of the assigned division shall tag/assign sector to evaluate the proposal.
+The proposal shall be tagged to the division related to its Sector and the Division Chief of the assigned division shall tag/assign sector to evaluate the proposal.
 Corollary, the Sectoral Lead will assign the Project Manager.

 Sectors with history of exceeding the threshold number of proposals shall increase the number of Project Managers.

 In the event that there is a cross-cutting and/or multi-disciplinary proposal, the assigned Project Manager shall spearhead the evaluation process in coordination with other Project Manager/s from other division.
 For proposal that needs re-assignment to other division, all proposal documents shall be tagged/transferred to the newly assigned division.
-A copy of the transmittal shall be forwarded to the PCMD reflecting the recent action taken therein.
-The PCMD will update the Project Management Information System (PMIS) to reflect the appropriate changes.
+A copy of the transmittal reflecting the recent action taken shall be forwarded to the PCMD, which will then update the Project Management Information System (PMIS).

-The Project Manager shall conduct eligibility check on the proposal using the Project Manager checklist available in the PCIIERD Evaluation System (PES).
+The Project Manager shall conduct eligibility check on the proposal using the PM Checklist

 If the proposal is eligible, it will proceed to PMT level for deliberation.
 Conversely, it will not be presented to PMT if it did not meet the required Project Manager pre-score.
+A letter of disapproval with detailed explanation of the comments shall be issued to the Proponent.
+The date when the said letter is signed shall be the basis for the end of the evaluation at the division level.

 PCIEERD Management Team (PMT) Level